 Racing Point Team Profile

-Force India, sorry, Racing Point is a team that has run in Formula 1 under many a moniker and almost as many owners.
+Racing Point was the 2018 to 2020 iteration of a team that has run in Formula 1 under many a moniker and almost as many owners.

 It started life as Jordan Grand Prix, owned by Eddie Jordan, became Midlands, then Spyker and then Force India.
-By that time Indian business Vijay Mallya was the man in charge.
+By that time Indian businessman Vijay Mallya was in charge.

 After years of punching above their weight, Force India began to lose the development war as funds became scarce and updates few and far between.

 This led to the team being placed into administration, unable to pay its many creditors, which included driver Sergio Perez.
-In fact he triggered the administration.
+In fact he triggered the administration process in order to save the team.

 Mallya sold the team to Lawrence Stroll midway through 2018, the billionaire and his Canadian consortium rebranded it Racing Point.